sebastiansIT/SHSWebComponents/select-image/doc/JSAPI.md

   <dd><p>This property gives you access to the initial value of the element.</p></dd>

   <dt><code>SelectImageElement.value</code></dt>
-  <dd><p>The actual selected image as an base 64 encoded data URL.
+  <dd><p>The actual selected image as an Base64 encoded data URL.
 If no image
   is selected the value is the default value.</p></dd>
 </dl>